APEX: Approximate-but-exhaustive search for ultra-large combinatorial synthesis libraries: Appendix

+Table \ref{tab:endpoints} provides a full list of the molecular property and docking score endpoints considered in this study.

+Docking scores against the five protein targets (PARP1, MET, DRD2, F10, and ESR1) were computed using CUina \citep{morrison2020cuina}, an efficient GPU implementation of AutoDock Vina \citep{trott2010autodock}, with receptor structures and binding site definitions taken from the DOCKSTRING dataset \citep{garcia2022dockstring}.
+The physicochemical properties were computed using RDKit \citep{landrum2006rdkit} or RDKit-based calculators.

+All endpoints were computed on the fully enumerated 1M and 12M compound BRICS-based CSLs and are used throughout this study both as optimization objectives and as constraints in virtual screening queries.

-\subsection{Regression performance by endpoint}
+\subsection{Regression Performance by Endpoint}

 Figure \ref{fig:r2} displays the R-squared for the surrogate (original and APEX-factorized) across all 28 endpoints considered in this study measured on a random sample of compounds from the 12M fully enumerated CSL.
+For the five docking score endpoints we additionally report rank correlation with Kendall's tau-b and Spearman's rho.

-\subsection{GPU implementation of factorized top-$k$ search}
+\subsection{GPU Implementation of Factorized Top-$k$ Search}

 The factorized top-$k$ search employed in APEX is particularly well suited for GPUs.
 Each operation (score calculation, element tracing, and index decoding) can be performed independently for each compound in the CSL.
-Moreover, NVIDIA's CCCL library (\cite{cccl}) provides an efficient batch-based AIR top-$k$ method (\cite{zhang2023topk}), which we leverage in our implementation using a chain-of-batches strategy.
+Moreover, NVIDIA's CCCL library \citep{cccl} provides an efficient batch-based AIR top-$k$ method \citep{zhang2023topk}, which we leverage in our implementation using a chain-of-batches strategy.

 We first partition the CSL into batches of (reaction, first R-group assignment) pairs of some chunk size (e.g., one billion compounds) and evaluate scores, the two-dimensional pair $(\hat{\hat{c}}({\bf x}), \hat{\hat{f}}_0({\bf x}))$ denoting the APEX-predicted constraint violation and objective value, for all compounds in a batch on the GPU.
 For example, a batch can contain all compounds from the first three reactions (all R-groups fully enumerated) and all compounds from the fourth reaction where the first R-group assigned one of the first five eligible synthons, such that the total number of products is less than or equal to the specified chunk size.